nickprotop/trader/README.md

 - System.Data.SQLite

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPLv3.